samirkherraz/drupalcivi-form-fix/README.md

 # What's this ?

-this drupal module allows you to hide authentication forms on public forms civic
+this drupal module allows you to hide authentication forms on public CiviCRM's forms

 # Installation: